The Bankrate promise

 Slowly build your credit card portfolio

 Another good way to build credit is by applying for a new credit card.
-When you add a new credit card to your portfolio, you can increase your available credit while continuing to build a history of on-time payments—both of which can help build your credit score.
-Just make sure you don’t use your new line of credit to rack up credit card debt.
+When you add a new credit card to your portfolio, you can increase your available credit while continuing to build a history of on-time payments — both of which can help build your credit score.
+Again, be cautious not to use your new line of credit to rack up more credit card debt.

 “If you have a bad credit score, getting a new credit card to improve credit utilization is one tactic you can use,” says John Auten-Schneider.
 “If you’re not prepared to get that extra card simply to increase utilization and not to acquire more debt, you should avoid that strategy altogether.”

 Minimize credit inquiries